Luxury Puglia, Italy: the insider’s guide to planning a trip that feels like a secret

 Trullo accommodation

-Staying in a trullo, one of Puglia’s iconic whitewashed conical-roofed stone houses, is a bucket-list experience.
-Private trullo rentals in the Valle d’Itria (particularly around Alberobello, Locorotondo, and Martina Franca) offer intimate, romantic stays unlike anywhere else on earth.
+Staying in a trullo, one of Puglia’s iconic whitewashed conical-roofed stone houses, is unlike anything else on earth.
+Private trullo rentals in the Valle d’Itria (around Alberobello, Locorotondo, and Martina Franca) offer intimate, romantic stays.
+The best ones book 9–12 months in advance for spring and fall, so this is exactly the kind of accommodation where having a travel planner makes a meaningful difference.

 Trullo San Paolo